quicwg/base-drafts/draft-ietf-quic-recovery.md

 packet indicates that the Initial was received but not processed.
 Neither packet can be treated as an acknowledgment for the Initial.

-If no new data or unacknowledged data is available to send, a retransmittable frame SHOULD be sent.
+If no new data or unacknowledged data is available to send, an ack-eliciting packet SHOULD be sent.
 Sending a retransmittable frame ensures that any in flight packets are acknowledged or declared lost in a timely manner.
-Otherwise, a deadlock results if there is no available congestion window and all in-flight packets contain no data that can be retransmitted.
+If no ack-eliciting packet is sent, the in flight packets should be declared lost to avoid repeatedly arming and firing the PTO timer.

 A sender may not know that a packet being sent is a tail packet.
 Consequently, a sender may have to arm or adjust the TLP timer on every sent retransmittable